vsoch/spack-changes/data/specs/README.md

 ```

 We can calculate a range of versions (e.g., in the above we'd go from 1 to 18)
 and then be able to calculate a distance between any two actual versions.
+If the versions
+are branch names (e.g., develop vs. master) we can only give a boolean yes/no (1/0) answer.
 Once we know
 that difference, we can use it to come up with a more fine grained number to represent
 the difference, e.g., given package AA in spec A, and package AB in B (the same
 package with different versions):